Jordan1819/Pokemon-Team-Generator-Web-App.io/README.md

 ![](pkmnimages/pkmn01.png)

 Welcome to the **Pokémon Team Generator**!
 This is a fun, responsive web application that randomly generates a Pokémon team for users.
 The application was built using **JavaScript**, **HTML**, and **CSS**, and it leverages the **PokeAPI** to fetch Pokémon data and generate teams.
 This app has been optimized for PC and smartphone use.
+The home page features a charming, unique **shaking pokeball animation** built with CSS.

 Click <a href="https://jordan1819.github.io/Pokemon-Team-Generator-Web-App.io/" target="_blank">here</a> to use the app!